Understanding Encapsulation in Programming

 In this example:

-• The BankAccount class encapsulates data such as the account number, customer name, and balance, along with methods to operate on these data (deposit, withdraw, check balance).
+• The BankAccount class encapsulates private data like the account number, customer name, and balance.

 Conclusion

-Encapsulation is a powerful concept in programming that greatly contributes to the creation of secure, maintainable, and efficient code.
-By controlling how data is accessed and modified, it lays the groundwork for robust and reliable software applications.
-Whether in simple or complex systems, encapsulation proves to be an indispensable tool in a programmer’s toolkit.
+Encapsulation is a powerful concept in programming that significantly contributes to creating secure, maintainable, and efficient code.
+By controlling how data is accessed and modified, encapsulation in programming promotes robustness and flexibility in software design.
+Whether in simple classes or more complex systems, this principle remains an essential tool in every programmer’s toolkit.